liggiorgio/ogd/Docs/GameDesignDocument.md

 ![The You jellous? card](pictures/cards_YouJellous.png)

 The You jellous? card makes the opponent really jellous.
 Upon activation, a big red jelly will cover the top 3 rows of the opponent's board.
 If a face is engulfed in jelly, it will move and swap at 1/5 of it's natural velocity.
 To make the jelly burst and disappear, the victim will have to perform 3 matches (combos count) inside it, with it meaning at least 1 face of the match needs to be in it.

+>Red cards interactions

+At any time, only ONE red card can be active for each player.
+This means a player cannot activate a red card as long as their opponent is still under the effect of the previous red card.

+>Red and Blue cards interactions

+The "Isn't it time?" card, "Did you say ice?" card and the first phase of the "Who wants pie?" card are TIME FREEZING effects.
+This means that they "pause" the effect of the enemy's blue cards, if any are in effect when the red card is played.
+As for the rest, pie jam and jelly do not stop time, and thus work alongside any enemy blue card, effectively slowing them down.
+They are meant to be good counters to big combos, by, for example, making the opponent waste their precious 5 seconds of score boost.

 ###### Coins
 After every PvP match, the player will be granted coins: 15 if they win, 5 if they lose.
 Coins can be gained either this way or through spending real money.
 They can only be "lost" by buying packs.
 Cards can be either common or rare.